-- 1) A data matrix of physico-chemical, toxicological, and ecotoxicological properties of different phosphate esters, including the source and target substances. - Detailed information on the structure and composition of the source and target substances, as well as detailed analytical information including NMR, IR, UV/Vis spectroscopy, gas chromatography, liquid chromatography/mass spectrometry. - 3) New in vitro toxicokinetic information: this consists of an analysis of the hydrolysis of dibutyl phosphate and myristyl phosphate in cryopreserved human hepatocytes
+- 1) A data matrix of physico-chemical, toxicological, and ecotoxicological properties of different phosphate esters, as well as phosphoric acid, including the source and target substances. - 2) Detailed information on the structure and composition of the source and target substances, as well as detailed analytical information including NMR, IR, UV/Vis spectroscopy, gas chromatography, liquid chromatography/mass spectrometry. - 3) New in vitro toxicokinetic information: this consists of an analysis of the hydrolysis of dibutyl phosphate and myristyl phosphate in cryopreserved human hepatocytes